OliverAHolmes/fastapi-docker-postgresql-test-example/README.md

 # Fastapi Docker PostgreSQL Test Example
-This demonstrates how to test FastAPI endpoints reliant on a PostgreSQL database.
+This demonstrates how to test FastAPI endpoints reliant on a PostgreSQL database with Docker.

-# Backend

-This project contains an API, it is a [FastAPI](https://fastapi.tiangolo.com/) application using [SQLAlchemy](https://docs.sqlalchemy.org/en/20/) for working with an in-memory SQLite DB.

 ## Prerequisites

 The following are must be installed to run the backend: